 1st print – The Beauty Of Emptiness.

 I fell in love with its peaceful vibe and although it’s a simple picture, the perspective appeals to me and is a real conversation starter.
 The way the light falls in from one side is just wonderfully atmospheric.
 I’ve situated it in our kitchen where the light source is on the right which accentuates the falling light appearance further.

 Another design which I was instantly attracted to for its beautiful colour and bokeh effect is the Eryngium Planum Thistle.
 I love to bring nature into my home so this thistle design is a perfect continuation of that.

 Mounted or unmounted?
 This is really down to personal choice and admittedly, I’ve previously purchased prints unmounted but for my Photowall designs I decided to order them mounted for a change and it does give them that certain something extra.

-Before ordering large prints, I wanted to check they weren’t going to be too heavy as this can sometimes make hanging them a little tricky, especially when working alone.
-I was very pleased to see that all Photowall framed prints come with acrylic glass as standard which keeps the weight down.
+Before ordering large prints, I wanted to check they weren’t going to be too heavy.
+This can sometimes make hanging them a little tricky, especially when working alone.
+I was very pleased to see that all Photowall framed prints come with acrylic glass, as standard, which keeps the weight down.
 Plus, it’s UV resistant to reduce colour fade and discolouration so your lovely prints will retain their colour vibrancy for many years to come.

 My entire Photowall experience was simple and efficient.

-Post features PR gifted prints.
+Post features PR samples.
 Please visit the PR/disclosure page for more information on how I work with brands.